What is Header Bidding? How Header Bidding Improves on RTB

 In the context of header bidding, ad exchanges are the most common demand source.

-Header bidding maximizes publisher ad revenue by allowing bids from multiple demand sources to be placed on their ad inventory at the same time, increasing ad space competition and raising average bid prices.
+Because bids from multiple demand sources can be placed on their ad inventory at the same time, publishers are able to maximize their revenue by increasing ad space competition, raising average bid prices, and performing optimisations like seeking the best ad network payout from various channels.

 The exact date of header bidding’s origin is somewhat disputed.